mapbender/mapbender-documentation/en/functions/export/printclient.rst

 The concept is to pass the feature_type-name and the selected object ID to the print.
 Mapbender will then get all the feature data for the selected object and will look for fields in the print template.
 If a print template field is defined, the data will be printed to this field.

 In the next steps it is described how this functionality can be configured.
-The documentation relies on the poi table that is used in the digitizer example.
+The documentation relies on the POI table that is used in the digitizer example.

 You find the configuration and an example print-template in the Workshop/DemoBundle at https://github.com/mapbender/mapbender-workshop